Photosynthesis: An Overview

 1. the carbon from CO2, an inorganic molecule, is converted into carbohydrate, an organic molecule.
 Here, inorganic carbon is the carbon source, making this an example of autotrophy;

-2. the A atoms are oxidised from ionic form to elemental form (don’t worry if you don’t understand this just yet, as this will be covered later).
+2. the A atoms are oxidised from ionic form to elemental form.
+(Please read Understanding Redox (Reduction-Oxidation) Reactions for a deeper explanation of this process).
 Here, A ions are losing electrons, making the H2A compound the electron donor.
 A is typically sulfur or oxygen, which are both inorganic, making this an example of lithotrophy;

 3. photons are present.
 These are the energy source, making this an example of phototrophy.